Minimum forcing numbers of perfect matchings of circular and prismatic graphs: Further examples

 \end{ex}

-\begin{ex} All the above examples are regular graphs.
-But for a bipartite graph $G$ $\mathcal{I}_F (G)\ne \emptyset$ does not necessarily guarantee that it is regular, which is exemplified as follows.
-The graph $G'$ in Figure \ref{essential4} obtained by removing 8 edges from $K_{7,7}$ admits a weighted bi-adjacency matrix of order 7 as in Figure \ref{essential4} (see Example 3.19 in \cite{Brennan}).
-Such matrix is square and row orthogonal.
-Its standardization is an orthogonal matrix, which implies $\mathcal{I}_F (G')\not=\emptyset$.
-So $f(G'\Box K_2)=7$ and $f(G'\Box C_{2k})=14 ~~(k\ge2).$
+\begin{ex} All previous examples mainly concern regular graphs.
+However, for a bipartite graph $G$, $\mathcal{I}_F (G)\ne \emptyset$ does not necessarily guarantee that $G$ is regular, as Theorem 2.4 gives an example in $BCP(n,m)$ with $1\leq m<n$.
+The graph $G'$ in Figure \ref{essential4}, obtained by removing 8 edges from $K_{7,7}$, is an additional example, which admits a weighted bi-adjacency matrix of order 7, as shown in Figure \ref{essential4} (right) (see Example 3.19 in \cite{Brennan}).
+This matrix is square and row orthogonal, and its standardization yields an orthogonal matrix, which implies $\mathcal{I}_{\mathbb R} (G')\not=\emptyset$.
+Hence, by Theorems \ref{Mohammadian} and \ref{circular}, we have $f(G'\Box K_2)=7$ and $f(G'\Box C_{2k})=14$ for $k\ge2.$

 \end{ex}